TMCKCM/747-Raffle/README.md

 # 747-Raffle
-Quick 747 Raffle script made open source for eduacational purposes only.
+Quick 747 Raffle script made open source for educational purposes only.
 Made by @TMCKCM on twitter.